The Martian Chronicles: Summary

 "Usher II" is a horror story and homage to Edgar Allan Poe about the wealthy William Stendahl and the house he built to murder the enemies that he has spent a year cultivating to think of him as a friend.
 Stendahl has essentially unlimited cash to pay for components to be brought by rocket from Earth.
 There are many robots to commit murder and play other roles such as Rapunzel letting down her long hair to coax enemies into the structure.

 Mr. Bigelow is the architect who completed building a house to match Poe's "The Fall of the House of Usher" without understanding the reference because all books with undesirable concepts were burned in 1975, 35 years earlier, including Stendahl's own 50,000-book library (Cf. Fahrenheit 451).
 The repression started in a small way in 1950 (Cf. McCarthyism).

-The house is complete with black died sedge, a hideous tarn, a crack through the structure, and mechanisms to ensure that the scene is in constant darkness.
+The house is complete with black dyed sedge, a hideous tarn, a crack through the structure, and mechanisms to ensure that the scene is in constant darkness.
 Stendahl's assistant Pikes, as evil as himself and also hideous, had been an actor in horror films that had been burned, and he was forbidden to perform even for himself in front of a mirror.
-Bradbury describes his performances as superior to, more appalling than, horror film actors of 1950, Lon Chaney, Boris Carloff, Bela Lugosi.
+Bradbury describes his performances as superior to and more appalling than horror film actors of 1950, such as Lon Chaney, Boris Karloff, and Bela Lugosi.

-A mechanical ape murders Mr Garrett, an investigator of Moral Climates, who had told Stendahl that he would have his place dismantled and burned later that day.
+A mechanical ape murders Mr. Garrett, an investigator of Moral Climates, who had told Stendahl that he would have his place dismantled and burned later that day.
 It is later revealed, however, that Mr Garrett was himself a robot and the human Garrett turns up the following morning.

 Stendahl and Pikes send invitations out to their enemies for a party, and about 30 arrive.
 They are subjected to an automated horror fantasy world based on Poe's "The Premature Burial", "The Pit and the Pendulum", and "The Murders in the Rue Morgue", and then killed.
 Many are women involved in various efforts consistent with the 1975 book burning.

 Garrett is treated as the character Fortunato from Poe's "The Cask of Amontillado".
 After Stendahl and Pikes have disposed of all their guests, they leave in a helicopter and, from above, watch the house break apart like the one in Poe's story.